akuhlens/lemur/README.md

 ## TODO

 - [ ] Do lean tutorial
+  - This is currently linked as a submodule that will be removed once I have completed it.
 - [ ] Start with imp
 - [ ] Compile imp Native
   - Start Reading list on Certified assembly